 Things to watch out for

-Have plans to shop for the fall wardrobe you wouldn't be able to buy otherwise?
+Have plans to get season tickets to show your support for the basketball team that you wouldn't be able to buy otherwise?
 Don't.
 Just don't.
 Here are some times when you SHOULDN'T take out a card.

 Don't transfer some loans to your card.